 IEFX Electives are exploratory, hands-on interdisciplinary courses for freshmen.

-IEFX courses are 12-week, 1-credit hour elective classes that begin after ENG 100 (week 5 through end of semester).
+IEFX courses are 11-week, 1-2 credit hour elective classes that begin shortly after the beginning of the semester (week 6 through end of semester).

 ENG 198 Inspiring, Interacting and Informing – The Secret Weapons of an Engineering Leader (1 credit)

 Engineering leaders need to be technically proficient and knowledgeable.
 But the greatest leaders in engineering possess more than technical expertise to turn their ambitions and aspirations into reality.
 They display emotional intelligence, curiosity, a collaborative spirit, and a dedication to communicating their objectives and opinions clearly and concisely.
 This course will focus on building leadership skills through practice and peer-evaluation in a friendly, constructive atmosphere.
 Particular attention will be given to written and spoken communications, constructive dispute resolution, personal initiative, and entrepreneurial development for students who see themselves as future leaders of student organizations here at Illinois and in the workplace.

 In this course, we will learn about issues related to sustainability and sustainable practice, both in engineering and in our personal lives.
 You will apply these sustainability practices to an engineering process or product.

 Are you interested in learning more about research in engineering at Illinois?
 In this course you will develop a research proposal based on your own interests, and learn how to communicate about it effectively.
 You will become familiar with the resources and opportunities on campus for conducting research — including labs, libraries, the research park, and interdisciplinary organizations.